umass-gis/workshops/content/basics-qgis/q-and-a.md

 Yes you can!
 There is an open-source plugin called [qgis2web](https://github.com/tomchadwin/qgis2web) that is designed exactly for this purpose - to help users turn their QGIS map into an interactive map hosted on the web.
 The plugin will export your map as a JavaScript file that can be hosted on a server and shared publicly.
 To get started, check out this tutorial by Ujaval Gandhi on [Web Mapping with qgis2web](https://www.qgistutorials.com/en/docs/web_mapping_with_qgis2web.html).

-## Can QGIS be used for parallel analyses on High Performance Computing Clusters (HPCCs)?
+## Can QGIS be used with High Performance Computing Clusters (HPCCs)?
 {:toc}

 Desktop QGIS software is really best suited for working with GIS data on a single computer, such as your personal laptop or a remote desktop that you’re accessing through a VPN. <br>